 Place the cut piece on paper towel and let sit from 10 minutes to allow the dark yellow latex to drain.
 After 10 minutes, you can wipe the sides of the cut which will remove the latex from the inner filet.
 The latex can stain skin and clothes and can cause skin reactions in sensitive people.

-Pro Tip: If you cut a section of a leaf off at an angle (and don’t cut the whole leaf off), the end of the leaf will seal up from the latex (that’s what it’s for!) and it will be available for cutting again another time.
+Pro Tip: If you cut a section of a leaf off at an angle (and don’t cut the whole leaf off), the end of the leaf will seal up from the latex (that’s what it’s for!) and it will be available for cutting another time again.

 You can also put the leaves in the fridge and use them as a cold gel to soothe the burn.
 It will feel good but will not add any additional healing properties so this isn’t an essential step.